TheZoroForce240/FNF-Modcharting-Tools/README.md

 ## Installation
 You need the most recent version of HaxeFlixel for it to work.
 (5.2.1 as of writing)
 ### With Source:
-1. Start by downloading the source folder from this repo and dragging it into your current fnf source folder you want to add it to.
+1. Install the haxelib by typing `haxelib git fnf-modcharting-tools https://github.com/TheZoroForce240/FNF-Modcharting-Tools` in the console
 2. Now you only need to make a few small additions to get everything working,
 - In MusicBeatState.hx:
 ```haxe